 Loss by Paweł Starzec, a photographer, curator, and sociologist, tells the story of Wałbrzych, where the coal mines closed after 500 years.
 Shots of degraded post-industrial landscapes are complemented by portraits of the town’s citizens. pawelstarzec.com

 Wojciech Wilczyk is a photographer and a poet.
-In An Innocent Eye Doesn’t Exist he documented former synagogues and prayer houses, observing the visual memory of the Holocaust.
+In An Innocent Eye Doesn’t Exist, he documented former synagogues and prayer houses, observing the visual memory of the Holocaust.
 The Holy War is a collection of murals which blend into the landscape of the contemporary Poland, acclimatising society to visual violence, anaesthetising it.
 The Other City is a series of contemporary photographs of the grounds of the former Warsaw Ghetto, realised in co-operation with Elżbieta Janicka.
-One of the postulates of the authors considered the development of the area of the ghetto and might be the punchline of this article:
+The authors considered the development of the area of the Ghetto as follows, in what might be the most appropriate closing to this article: